abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Monitoring and Load Testing.md

 ## Summary

-In this exercise, you explored monitoring using Application Insights.
-You also configured Load testing and Chaos experiments for the application.
+In this exercise, you monitored application performance using Application Insights, simulated traffic using Azure Load Testing, and used Chaos Studio to evaluate the resilience of your application under real-world fault conditions.
+These tools help ensure your application is performant, stable, and fault-tolerant under load and disruption.

+## You have successfully completed the lab!